codekcv/headless-commerce/README.md

 - [ ] Re-do client from CRA to using NextJS.
 - [ ] (?)
 Move from Ant Design to Chakra UI or do my own UI components.
 - [ ] Item directory components
+- [ ] Error handling.
+Will be menu/paged based not per component.
+This is better approach considering UX.

 ##### Back-End
 - [x] Replace NestJS from the stack with Apollo Server.